evercoinx/meme-tools/README.md

     - `TOKEN_TELEGRAM_URI` (Defaults to _""_)
     - `TOKEN_TAGS` (Defaults to _"meme"_)

-4. Run `mv -iv ~/.config/solana/production/token ~/.config/solana/prodcution/$TOKEN_SYMBOL`.

-5. Rename the `storages/production/token.json` file to `storages/production/$TOKEN_SYMBOL`.

-6. Run `yarn get-funds:main` to get funds of the _dev_ and _distributor_ wallets.
+4. Run `yarn rename-token-files && yarn get-funds:main` to rename token key pair and storage files and get funds of the _dev_ and _distributor_ wallets.

-7. Run `yarn create-mint:view && yarn get-funds:main` to create the token.
+5. Run `yarn create-mint:view && yarn get-funds:main` to create the token.

-8. Run `yarn open-raydium-pool && yarn lock-raydium-pool-liquidity` to open a Raydium CPMM pool and to lock liquidity in it.
+6. Run `yarn open-raydium-pool && yarn lock-raydium-pool-liquidity` to open a Raydium CPMM pool and to lock liquidity in it.

-9. Run `yarn trade-raydium-pool` to make the traders execute buys and sells on this pool.
+7. Run `yarn trade-raydium-pool` to make the traders execute buys and sells on this pool.

-10. Check how the token trends on [Dexscreener](https://dexscreener.com/?rankBy=trendingScoreM5&order=desc) and [Dextools](https://www.dextools.io/app/en/solana/pairs).
+8. Check how the token trends on [Dexscreener](https://dexscreener.com/?rankBy=trendingScoreM5&order=desc) and [Dextools](https://www.dextools.io/app/en/solana/pairs).

 # Token Post Launch Plan